 - pregnancy (acne is most common in the first three months of pregnancy)

-- contraception (hormonal contraceptive methods can sometimes trigger acne symptoms, as well as making them better)
+- contraception (hormonal types of contraception can sometimes trigger acne symptoms, as well as making them better)

 - polycystic ovaries (this is a common condition that causes small cysts in your ovaries, weight gain, and acne)